Is Catania safe to visit? A comprehensive safety guide

 Taxi scams

 As with most cities, taxi scams are also present in Catania, with taxi drivers overcharging newcomers.
 The risk is low, so becoming a victim isn’t as common, but it’s better to be extra careful.
 Take only registered taxis and always check if the driver turned the meter on.
-You can also book a ride using your mobile phone, although you’ll have to pay for the distance it took for the driver to get to your location.
+You can also book a ride using your mobile phone.

 Is Catania safe to travel alone